 Candidates will be required to attend.
 Further details of the meeting will be supplied to candidates in due course.

-Policy and Finance Committee 5th June 2023
+Policy and Finance Committee Meeting on 4th December 2023

 Ludlow Town Council is holding a Policy and Finance committee meeting at the Guildhall, Mill Street, …

 Ludlow Town Council celebrates National Tree Week with a pledge to becoming more bio-diverse

 As part of Ludlow Town Council’s ongoing commitment to environmental sustainability and bio-diversity…